Bultfontein

 Bultfontein is a town in the Free State province of South Africa with a total population of about 23,400 people.
 It is situated in the Tswelopele Local Municipality, about 100 km north of Bloemfontein.
 The town site was laid out in 1873; it had been delayed because of a location dispute which also led to the establishment of Hoopstad 55 km to the north-west.
 The township of Phahameng was established on the outskirts of Bultfontein in the 1970s.

 According to the 2011 census, Bultfontein proper has a population of 2,176, while Phahameng has a population of 21,189, giving the urban area a total population of 23,365.
 Of this population 93% described themselves as Black African, 5.5% as White, and 0.5% as Coloured.
 57% spoke Sotho as their home language, 23% spoke Xhosa, 9.5% spoke Tswana and 6% spoke Afrikaans as first language.

 Bultfontein has 8 public schools.
-Two are high schools,three are combined schools, and three are primary schools.
-The town is 60km away from Welkom and 80km away from Bloemfontein.It has several retail stores.
+Two are high schools, three are combined schools, and three are primary schools.
+The town is 60 km away from Welkom and 80 km away from Bloemfontein.
+It has several retail stores.